11 December 2018

 05 December 2018

 I had not previously heard of the film ‘Doubt’, which I spotted in a box of second-hand DVDs next to a church book sale.
-Since it featured Meryl Streep, and indeed three other well-known actors, I thought it was probably well worth the euro it cost me, and a few days later we decided to see it.
+Since it featured Meryl Streep, and indeed three other well-known actors, I thought it was probably well worth the euro it cost me.
+A few days later we decided to see it.

 I knew from the blurb on the back of the box that there was a disturbing theme to the story, and I began to regret having picked the DVD up at first.
 But it didn’t take long to get into the story.
 Meryl Streep is a nun, Sister Aloysius, who is headmistress of a Catholic school in New York in the early 1960s.
 As in every part I have seen her, Streep is superb, becoming the character in a way that most actors cannot do.
 Sister Aloysius is rigid in her outlook, quick to pass judgement, stern in her punishments of every infraction amongst the children.